12 comments

 Click here for more details and to find a store in your area.
 Has anyone gone to the 50% off sale before?
 I haven’t even been in a Value Village before so I can’t help out with my opinion of the sale.
 The nearest one to me is over an hours drive.

-12 Responses to “Value Village Canada Save 50% Off November 15th”
+12 responses to “Value Village Canada Save 50% Off November 15th”

-1. keri
+1. keri says:

 I have never been but I know my sister used to go to the sales years and years ago… Everything is 50% off, doesn’t matter what it is… get there early as stock will get picked over.
 And if it is anything like my VV it will get really messy.